If you or someone you know is undergoing chemotherapy for cancer treatment, check out these tips on how detoxing for chemo can help!

 It is amazing to me how many store-bought toothpastes have some form of SUGAR as a key ingredient.
 Ug… Since chemo patients tend to have trouble with oral health anyway, and can even develop cavities or other decay if the teeth aren’t properly nourished, it’s important to use the best toothpaste you can find and afford.

-I make a remineralizing toothpaste like this one, which I LOVE.
-I also make it for our daughter in a modified form.
-It’s basically an extra safeguard for your mouth.
+I make a remineralizing toothpaste like this one, which I LOVE with Peppermint & OnGuard essential oils.
+I also make it for our daughter in a modified form with Wild Orange essential oil.
+This kind of toothpaste is basically an extra safeguard for your mouth.
 More nutrients and fewer toxins make for much better oral health during chemo.
 Plus, it has a bentonite clay base, which means more detoxing benefits!

 If you’re interested in a remineralizing toothpaste, but don’t want to make it yourself, I’ve heard awesome things about Earthpaste.